 - World War II Victory Day on May 8

 - Feast of the Ascension, held 40 days after Easter, typically a Thursday in May

 - All Saints Day (La Toussaint) on November 1, when graves are adorned with wreaths or potted chrysanthemums

 - Armistice Day on November 11

 Several uniquely French celebratory occasions are traditions with rich historic origins.

-- April Fish, is a day for practical jokes on April 1.
+- Poisson d'Avril, or April Fish, is a day for practical jokes on April 1.
 In accordance with an obscure 16th century custom, children make a paper fish drawing to pin to unwitting grownups' backs, scurrying away while saying, "Poisson d'Avril."
 The tradition at least explains why you can purchase a fish made of chocolate on the first of April.

 - All Souls' Day on November 2 is the day following All Saints' Day.
 Also known as Day of the Dead (Jour des Morts), this is when prayers are dedicated to all good departed souls.